jumper047/efm8-arduino-programmer/README.md

 # Setting up

 C2 is a 2-pin protocol.
 Any arduino should work to implement the protocol via GPIO.
 Just need to make sure that the correct pins are mapped for your Arduino.
-Currently, it is:
-- for Arduino Mega and maps C2D and C2CK to digital pins 2 and 3, respectively.
+Currently, it  maps C2D and C2CK to digital pins 2 and 3, respectively.
-- for Arduino Uno and maps C2D and C2CK to digital pins 5 and 6, respectively.

-Program the firmware to the arduino and connect C2D, C2CK, and GND to your target device.
+Flash the firmware to the arduino and connect C2D, C2CK, and GND to your target device.

-# Software
+# Installing via pip

 You need to have Python installed.
-Then, install module pyserial.
+Then run from project's folder

 ```
-pip install -r pyserial
+python -m pip install git+https://github.com/jumper047/efm8-arduino-programmer.git
 ```

 # Running